Jhc999/Closed-Loop-ROI/README.md

 ## Figure 5

-Connect the OpenMV to the OpenMV IDE over serial.
-Run Fig5_Part1.py (for resolultions below SVGA) and Fig5_Part2.py (for resolutions above SVGA) to generate data to be plotted.
+* Connect the OpenMV to the OpenMV IDE over serial.
+* Run Fig5_Part1.py (for resolultions below SVGA) and Fig5_Part2.py (for resolutions above SVGA) to generate data to be plotted.

 ## Figure 6

-Connect the OpenMV to the OpenMV IDE over serial.
+* Connect the OpenMV to the OpenMV IDE over serial.
 Run Fig6.py to generate data to be plotted.

 ## Figure 7

-Blurb
+Fig7_Server.py
+Fig7_Client.py

 ## Figure 8

-Blurb
+Fig8_MobileNet.py
+Fig8_MTCNN.py
+Fig8_YOLOV4.py

 ## Figure 9

-Blurb
+Record videos using the demo code, save videos, process videos with Must adjust RGB limits based on lighting and blob color Fig9_Processing.py (ColorTrack.py)

 ## Plotting Figures

-Blurb
+The FigurePlot.ipynb notebook contains the raw data used to plot all figures in the paper.
+The data outputs of the previous scripts have been cleaned up into the appropriate format for the notebook.